Qriva/MonoBehaviourTree/README.md

 - Success - green
 - Failure - orange
 - Running - purple

+When the node is invalid, an error icon will be displayed in the upper right corner.
+You should not run the tree when there are any errors in connected nodes.

 Except that, you can set breakpoints on multiple nodes.
 Breakpoint will stop execution and pause play mode after node is entered, but before it get executed.
 Nodes with breakpoint enabled will have red node names.